tbssnch/react-tap-list/README.md

 ## Description

-This is an application that allows Tap Rooms to view their current inventory of beers on tap, edit their beers on tap, and add new beers to the tap list.
+This is an application that allows Tap Rooms to view their current inventory of beer, add, and delete beers in the tap list.

 ## Setup/Installation